Out-of-Unit Membership Guidelines

 Watch and worship with us as sacrament meeting services are broadcast in American Sign Language from the Utah Valley Ward (Sign Language) in Provo, Utah.

-These second-hour remote format Primary classes are for deaf and hard-of-hearing signing children ages 3–11.
-Children have direct instruction in American Sign Language from teachers specifically focused on their needs.
-(Later in 2025Q1, children will be able to participate in singing and sharing time exercises.)
+These second-hour remote format Primary classes are for deaf and hard-of-hearing signing children ages 3β11.
+Children participate in classes and singing/sharing time exercises in direct instruction in American Sign Language from teachers specifically focused on their needs.

 Here are sample letters you can use to give your bishop or clerk to help them understand how you can participate in the out-of-unit membership record program.
 Change the information in them to fit your needs.